 \section{Conclusion}

-We motivated a novel quantum hypothesis testing problem, and provided proof of an unbounded quantum advantage in the low energy regime.
+We studied a quantum hypothesis testing problem and used asymptotic exponents to quantify detection efficiencies.
+We found an unbounded quantum advantage in the low-energy regime.
 Our analysis shows that joint detection methods may not only improve communication systems \cite{Giovannetti2014,Banaszek_2020}, but also sensing abilities related to a variety of applications.
 Given that our problem statement describes the analysis of (weak) classical electromagnetic radiation, our findings shine some light on potential fields of application for quantum computing.
-We leave the analysis of concrete detection schemes \cite{Guha_2011,rosati2017decoding} as well as possible connections to recent work on learning classical structures from quantum data \cite{heidariLearningFromQuantumData} to future work.
+More general models may be considered where phase or intensity differences between different detectors occur.
+Other concrete detection schemes \cite{Guha_2011,rosati2017decoding} and possible connections to recent work on learning classical structures from quantum data \cite{heidariLearningFromQuantumData} are also interesting open questions.